Dawn (Swedish band)

 Dawn is a Swedish extreme metal band from Linköping, formed by Frederik Söderberg in 1990; while they disbanded for nearly a decade, they have reconvened and are active today.
 The band has released eight recordings, including two full-length albums.
-The next album, 'The Fourfold Furnace', was announced as early as 2003, and finally scheduled to be issued in 2008.
-However, as of 2020, the album has still not been released.
+The next album, 'The Fourfold Furnace', was announced as early as 2003, and finally scheduled to be issued in 2008, but it actually never came out.